git-friendly/git-friendly/README.md

 Now you can type `branch`, press Tab and you’ll see a list of branches in your repo.

+> [!NOTE]
-**Note:** You’ll need to adjust the path in the first line if you’re not using Homebrew or macOS.
+> You’ll need to adjust the path in the first line if you’re not using Homebrew or macOS.

 ## License